rwb/c200/README.md

 Answer: I would recommend that you stay focused on exactly what the questions are asking you to do.

+5. *Note*: There is an option on the assignment for you to submit a revised version of the assignment (up to 3 revisions will be accepted) if you wish to do so (for example, if you submit the assignment and you find a mistake before the submission deadline).
+If you choose to submit a revision, the revision will be the one that is graded.
+Also, if you submit a revision after the submission deadline, it will be subject to the late submission point reduction rules.
+So I would suggest not submitting a revision after the deadline has passed unless you think the improvement will be worth the point loss penalty for a late submission.

 ### Lesson 7 - Tuesday 2/18/25

 * Reminder: your first assignment is due at 11:59pm (ET) on Wednesday 2/19/25.